Back to cruise search

 Day 8

-Acclaimed for its lavender, agave lacemaking, wine and olive oil, the island of Hvar holds UNESCO recognition for its contribution to the Mediterranean Diet.
+Acclaimed for agave lacemaking, wine and olive oil, the island of Hvar holds UNESCO recognition for its contribution to the Mediterranean Diet and Intangible Cultural Heritage.
 Velo Grablje village was once Dalmatia's hub of lavender production, earning Hvar the nickname "Lavender Island."
 Exploring the island's old town, Stari Grad, one of Croatia's oldest towns, reveals Venetian palaces and squares, the Cathedral of St. Stephen and Hvar Arsenal.

 Rovinj